-First job of the day was to split the teams and send one half to France to do market research while the other half remained in Ireland to select the products.
+The first job of the day was to split the teams and send one half to France to do market research while the other half remained in the UK to select the products.

 For Logic, Melody and Leon headed to France and for Venture Jim and Helen.

-In France, Melody and Leon were asking the locals about their thoughts on three of the products, a pop up postcard, a rucksack booster seat and a teapot lamp.
-Melody could speak French and was communicating well with the locals whilst Leon was drawing pictures to try and get the message across.
+In France, Melody and Leon were asking the locals about their thoughts on three of the products, a pop-up postcard, a rucksack booster seat and a teapot lamp.
+Melody could speak French and communicated well with the locals whilst Leon was drawing pictures to try and get the message across.

 During this discussion, the feedback showed that the locals didn't think the teapot was a great product, where many of them thought the rucksack booster seat was.
 One guy though did say that many people in France use the Metro to commute and not their cars.

-It seemed Melody didn’t like the booster seat rucksack, and when the call was made back to Ireland on which products to select, she said they liked the Teapot.
-Leon obviously couldn’t challenge this as he didn’t understand the feedback people were giving.
-This lead to the team selecting the pop up postcard and the teapot lamp.
+It seemed Melody didn't like the booster seat rucksack, and when the call was made back to the UK on which products to select, she said they liked the Teapot.
+Leon obviously couldn't challenge this as he didn't understand the feedback people were giving.
+This lead to the team selecting the pop-up postcard and the teapot lamp.

 For Venture, their market research again told them that the booster seat rucksack was a good idea.
-This lead to them selecting teh rucksack and a travel grip for portable gadgets such as mobile phones.
+This leads to them selecting the rucksack and a travel grip for portable gadgets such as mobile phones.

 Whilst in France, Melody set up a number of appointments and when the rest of team Logic arrived in France she said directly that she was going to sell to them and no one else.
 This wasn't challenged by the rest of the team.

-Back in Ireland, Susan for Venture was showing some in immaturity asking questions like ‘Do the French drive’ and ‘Do the French love their kids’.
-She later explained the reasons behind these questions in the boardroom, but initially they seemed really inappropriate.
+Back in the UK, Susan for Venture was showing some immaturity asking questions like 'Do the French drive' and 'Do the French love their kids'.
+She later explained the reasons behind these questions in the boardroom, but initially, they seemed really inappropriate.